Collection David Jacques

 (+/-4500USD, or 3400EUR)

 Spruce top, beautiful brazilian rosewood back and sides.

 LOUIS Panormo guitar with peghead bearing the original label: Panormo fecit anno 1828, ser.# 1721, London, 40 or 46 High Street, Bloomsbury.
-Nice varnish, good flamed maple back, no cracks, maple sides with some repairs, spruce top with some repaired cracks, some repairs to the bindings at the bottom of the top, ebonized neck and peghead with 6 original pegs, neck with a slight curve and medium high action, fingerboard with fingermarks at 1st and 2nd position, brass frets except for one made of steel, bone nut, original bridge.
+Nice varnish, good flamed maple back, no cracks, maple sides with some repairs, spruce top with some repaired cracks, some repairs to the bindings at the bottom of the top, ebonized neck and peghead with 6 original pegs, medium action, fingerboard with fingermarks at 1st and 2nd position, bone nut, original bridge.
 Nice original condition.
 In original wooden coffin case.
 Measurements: - total length 91,7 cm - scale 63,7 cm - body length 44,7 cm - upper bout 21,2 cm - middle bout 16,4 cm - lower bout 29,2 cm - lowest rim 7,7 cm - highest rim 9,1 cm - nut 4,8 cm.

 Dubois (attributed to Aubry-Maire). c.1840.

 Brazilian rosewood back and sides, Spruce top.
 Beautiful decorated rosette.